Government

 The Israelites experience

-When the Israelites came out of Egypt, Moses acted as the representative of God, appointing officials to help lead and govern the people who were God’s treasured possession – a holy nation and kingdom of priests (Ex 18:14-26, 19:5,6).
-Thus began a theocracy – a nation under God’s rulership that was designed to be unique, separate from the rest of the world and belonging to God.
+When the Israelites came out of Egypt, Moses acted as God’s representative, appointing officials to help lead and govern the people who were God’s treasured possession – a holy nation and kingdom of priests (Ex 18:14-26, 19:5,6).
+Thus began a theocracy – a nation under God’s rulership that was designed to be unique, separate from the rest of the world, and belonging to God.
 The focal point of the theocracy was the tabernacle, then later the temple, which symbolised the dwelling place of God among His people.
-As Jerusalem was where the temple was situated it became known as the Holy city.
+As Jerusalem was where the temple was situated, it became known as the Holy City.

 For a time, there were judges or rulers, but the people wanted a visible human king to rule them like other nations (1 Sam 8:4-7).
-Saul, the first king did not serve God well and was rejected.
+Saul, the first king, did not serve God well and was rejected.
 He was replaced by King David, a man after God’s own heart (Act 13:22).
-From then followed a succession of kings, some good, but many evil ones, who led the people away from God, resulting in their being exiled in Babylon around 587 BC.
+Then followed a succession of kings, some good, but many evil ones, who led the people away from God, resulting in their exile in Babylon around 587 BC.

-Since then until 1948, when Israel regained sovereignty of its homeland, Israel was under various controlling nations.
+Until 1948, when Israel regained sovereignty of its homeland, Israel was under various controlling nations.
 During the time of Christ, Palestine was still under Roman control, although the Jews were allowed their own King.
 A succession of men of Jewish descent bearing the title Herod were in control but answerable to a Roman governor (Pilate).
-At His birth Jesus was considered a threat by the ruling Herod (Mt 2:2,13-16).
-Various Jewish groups formed (eg. Zealots and Sadducees) all seeking in their own way to restore the kingdom of Israel and to be free of Roman repression.
+At His birth, Jesus was considered a threat by the ruling Herod (Mt 2:2,13-16).
+Various Jewish groups formed (eg. Zealots and Sadducees), all seeking in their own way to restore the kingdom of Israel and to be free of Roman repression.
 In fact, all Jews were looking for their Messiah to come and deliver them from the harsh Roman bondage.
 Even the disciples had this opinion (Act 1:6).

-Jesus came, not to necessarily deliver people from physical bondage and control, but to set mankind free in the spiritual realm which is of greater and long-term significance (Jn 8:32,36).
+Jesus came, not primarily to deliver people from physical bondage and control, but to set mankind free in the spiritual realm, which is of greater and long-term significance (Jn 8:32,36).
 Am I allowing the Spirit within to liberate me from the corruption of the old ruling nature?

-See also: abuse, authority, civil disobedience, consequences, leaders/leadership, New World Order, obedience, politics, rebellion, responsible/responsibilities, rights, submission, vote.
+See also: abuse, authority, civil disobedience, consequences, leaders/leadership, mandates, New World Order, obedience, politics, protests, rebellion, responsible/responsibilities, rights, sovereignty of God, submission, vote.